Seriyin/Exchanger-Server/README.md

 >*$>* mvn package

-for .jar generation only in main directory pom.xml.
+for fat .jar generation only in main directory pom.xml.

 ------------------------------